vfarcy/My-lab/index.md

 You can follow me on twitter.  [gimmick:twitterfollow](VF4rcy)

-This board is intended for general discussion.
-Media Attachments is enabled.
+This moderated board is intended for general discussion.
+Media Attachments are enabled and you can post as a guest.
 I'm notified upon new messages.

 [gimmick:disqus](mymdwiki)